Beyond wanting to share my recipes with you, along with reviews and pictures of what I’m stuffing my face with, I love cook for people.

 A couple of years after completing my degree in Hospitality Management with Culinary Arts I moved away from working in the catering industry.
-However I continued being obsessed with food, always reading about the newest restaurant, stall or pop up and adding it to my list of ‘places to eat & drink’.
+However I continued being obsessed with food, always reading about the newest restaurant, stall or pop up and adding it to my ongoing, long list of ‘places to eat & drink’.

 One of my ideas led me back to the idea of cooking West African food.
 In particular cooking Sierra Leonean and Liberian food I had grown up eating and watching my Mama and Aunts cook over the years.
 Like many cultures, Salone (Krio for Sierra-Leonean) and Liberian life centres around food – there the market life and street food, and then the many family gatherings to attend.
 My friends can tell you the about legendary parties my Salone family have thrown where food is in such great abundance that there is always ‘takahway’ for whoever wants to take a selection of fine, flavoursome food away with them!